 The Finisterre Eddy Base Layer is made from Merino wool and has matching Zephyr Leggings, pictured here.

 Keeping warm skiing

 Not that you’re courting death every time you catch a ski-lift, of course.
-But all the same, on an average day, you’re going to work up a lot of heat, and if all you’re wearing next to your skin is a cotton T-shirt, it’ll be drenched in sweat by lunchtime.
+But all the same, on an average day, you’re going to work up a lot of heat, and if all you’re wearing next to your skin is a cotton T-shirt, it’ll be sweaty by lunchtime.
 As soon as you stop for breather, you’ll feel the chill.

 We’ve tested and reviewed what we believe to be the finest ski base layers available that fill the criteria described.
 Take a look, and maybe you’ll consider arming yourself with one of them before your next skiing trip…

 Pictured above: Mammut Men’s Monch Zip-Top from Ellis Brigham.

 According to Welove2ski’s Sean Newsom, one fabric does this better than any other in the business – Capilene, designed and manufactured exclusively for Patagonia.
 Admittedly, he hasn’t tested every base layer under the sun, but he has worn many in his years as a ski writer, and found that nothing has come close to its performance.